Employment Assistance Fund (EAF)

 - work with your employer to submit an application

 - ask your DES, jobactive or Community Development Program provider to help you submit an online enquiry to JobAccess, or call JobAccess on 1800 464 800 and get a JobAccess Adviser to help you to submit an application.

 Your EAF application may take up to 10 working days to assess and refer for assessment.
 Funding through the EAF is dependent on eligibility requirements being met, workplace assessment outcome and sourcing equipment and modifications from suppliers – this may take some time to finalise.
 A JobAccess Advisor will be in contact with you to request any further documentation and to help guide you through the application process.

 What are the eligibility requirements for the EAF?

 - you must be an Australian citizen or a permanent resident

 - you are currently in a job that is expected to continue for 13 weeks or more

-- you are working at least 8 hours per week, or 20 hours per week if you are self-employed
+- you are working at least 8 hours per week

 - you have an ongoing disability that has lasted, or will last at least two years and disability must limit, restrict or impair your ability to work.